 In a world that's increasingly reliant on technology, print designs can come off as a breath of fresh air.
 And especially when they are promoting experiences, they can have a major impact.

 Use these examples as a guide for your next print design campaign -- and don't be afraid to get a little creative.
-You never know if something will work until you try, and these print designs are evidence that the benefits have the potential to outweigh the costs tenfold.
+You never know if something will work until you try it, and these print designs are evidence that the benefits have the potential to outweigh the costs tenfold.